gataca-io/gataca.io/content/posts/submit-a-decentralized-identity-pilot-of-project.md

     twitter: ''
     facebook_and_whatsapp: ''
     linkedin: ''
-title: Submit a decentralized identity pilot of project
+title: Submit a decentralized identity pilot or project
 author: ''

 ---